pandirabhishek/pandirabhishek.github.io/content/experience/sprinklr-ds.md

 ### Description

-- **Oversaw Full Lifecycle of Sentiment Analysis and Moderation Services:**
+- **Led Full Lifecycle of Sentiment Analysis and Moderation Systems:**
-  Directed the end-to-end training, testing, and deployment processes for sentiment analysis and content moderation tools.
-Implemented advanced modules for emotion detection and spam filtering, ensuring robust performance and reliable moderation in varied environments.
+  Managed the end-to-end process of training, testing, and deploying sentiment analysis and moderation services, incorporating advanced features like emotion detection and spam filtering.
+Enhanced moderation reliability and user experience through robust, scalable models.

-- **Fine-Tuned Advanced Language Models (LLMs) for Specialized Applications:**
+- **Fine-Tuned Advanced Language Models (LLMs) for Specialized Text Applications:**
-  Optimized large language models (LLMs) such as LLaMA3-8B, Phi3, LLaMA7B, and Mistral7B for task-specific roles in Generalized Classification and text analysis.
-Employed techniques like LoRA, QLoRA, and Supervised Fine-Tuning (SFT) to enhance model adaptability and precision in handling nuanced text processing tasks.
+  Adapted large language models (LLMs) such as LLaMA3-8B, Phi3, LLaMA7B, and Mistral7B to specific tasks in Generalized Classification and text analysis.
+Utilized fine-tuning techniques like LoRA, QLoRA, and Supervised Fine-Tuning (SFT) to boost model accuracy and relevance in targeted applications.

-- **Innovated Prompting Techniques for Improved Instruction Adherence:**
+- **Enhanced Instruction Adherence with Advanced Prompting Techniques:**
-  Developed and integrated sophisticated prompting strategies—Chain of Thought (CoT), Buffer of Thought (BoT), and Retrieval-Augmented Generation (RAG)—to tackle instruction-following challenges in LLMs.
-These advancements resulted in models that better align with user requirements and maintain instructional consistency.
+  Developed and applied prompting strategies—Chain of Thought (CoT), Branch of Thought (BoT), and Retrieval-Augmented Generation (RAG)—to address instruction-following challenges in LLMs.
+These innovations improved model consistency and responsiveness to user instructions.

-- **Implemented Optimization Techniques for Memory Efficiency and Speed:**
+- **Optimized Model Efficiency with Memory and Speed Improvements:**
-  Applied advanced optimization methods, including pruning, quantization, efficient decoding, and prompt compression, reducing memory usage by 60-70% and doubling (2X) inference speed.
-This work significantly enhanced model performance in memory-constrained environments.
+  Implemented optimization techniques such as pruning, quantization, efficient decoding, and prompt compression, reducing memory requirements by 60-70% and achieving a twofold increase in inference speed.
+This resulted in significant efficiency gains for high-demand applications.

-- **Curated Specialized Datasets for Improved Model Accuracy and Reliability:**
+- **Curated Task-Oriented Datasets for Enhanced Model Precision:**
-  Developed domain-specific and task-oriented datasets for targeted model fine-tuning, enhancing instruction adherence and reducing hallucinations.
-These datasets enabled LLMs to perform more accurately within defined parameters, boosting reliability in real-world applications.
+  Developed domain-specific datasets to fine-tune models, increasing instruction adherence and reducing hallucinations.
+This dataset curation improved model reliability and alignment with intended outcomes in real-world applications.

+- **Developed a Dashboard Summarizer for Quick Data Insights:**
+  Designed a summarization widget with charts and drill-down capabilities to provide quick insights into displayed data.
+Leveraged RAG and prompt engineering to ensure efficient and contextually accurate summaries, helping users access key insights seamlessly.